 The internal battle is the theme of every coaching session.
-As a familiar song, it repeats: “Should I stay or should I go”.
-Or if you are the more literary type of “be or not to be.
+Like a familiar song, it repeats: “Should I stay or should I go?”
+Or if you are the more literary type, “to be or not to be.”

 So how do you take steps in the right direction and even know which direction is the right one?

 Once you’ve set your goals, it’s time to critically evaluate them.
-Are these your goals or do you just like your environment?
+Are these your goals, or do you just like your environment?
 What would you do if you had no limitations in life?
-Check to see if you are aiming in the right direction that you would outline without giving your company approval.
+Check to see if you are aiming in the right direction by outlining it without giving your company approval.

-Like I said, nothing in this world is absolutely as they seem, not even our fears either.
-What do your fears tell you what they warn you about?
-When you vent your fears, ask yourself again whether these are objective fears or just fears of disapproval of society.
-In your environment and in yourself, look for the qualities, beliefs, and knowledge you have that will support you on your path to goals.
+Like I said, nothing in this world is absolutely as it seems, not even our fears either.
+What do your fears tell you about what they warn you about?
+When you vent your fears, ask yourself again whether these are objective fears or just fears of disapproval from society.
+In your environment and in yourself, look for the qualities, beliefs, and knowledge you have that will support you on your path to your goals.